Rebates, Fees & Refund Policy

 Rebates

 Important Note: All students receiving need-based financial aid will automatically receive a rebate for their lessons as outlined above.
 Music majors and minors whose declaration has been approved by September 15th (for the fall semester) or February 13 (for the spring semester) will automatically receive the proper rebate as well.
-Large Ensemble members will complete a rebate request form during their first rehearsal of the semester to claim the large ensemble rebate.

 Employee tuition benefits do not cover private applied music lessons.